 The continent has more established championships for women in Brazil, Chile, and Colombia.
 But in Argentina, they still are working on making it possible

 Women's football has been a reality for some years now, in the United States, Europe and in some Latin American countries.
-But, professionalization is another level and it is now when a country with as much soccer tradition as Argentina, will climb a step to turn their women's tournament into a professional one.
+But, professionalization is another level and it is now when a country with as much soccer tradition as Argentina, will climb a step to turn their women's tournament IGNORE INTO a professional one.

 Leer en español: Fútbol femenino en Latinoamérica: ¿Mito o realidad?

 Clarín, in an extensive research work on the subject, remembers that playing ball was, until recently, only a matter of men and that it was prohibited for women in Brazil for almost forty years (1941-1979) because women had to protect their bodies, which were reserved for motherhood.

 Europe is, along with the United States, a pioneer in the rise of women's leagues with tournaments established in Spain, England, Italy, Germany, France, Portugal, Russia, Ukraine, Belgium, Turkey, Holland and Austria , all under the concept of five teams, and with important subsidiaries of teams such as Atlético de Madrid, Arsenal, Milan, Sporting Club Lisboa and PSV Eindhoven, according to information published on Uefa.com.
 In turn, since 2001 the Women's Champions League has been played in which the current champion is Olympique de Lyon of France, according to El Espectador.

 In South America, Argentina seems to be the next to become professional in the discipline of women .
 This league, is divided for the feminine modality in first division (14 teams) and second (18) but they still lack the juvenile divisions and the adequate infrastructure.
 In that sense, El País assures that a resolution of Conmebol that will rule from 2019 will force the clubs that play international tournaments to have a female team.